Skip to main content

 If iron upsets your stomach, switch to a gentler form like iron bisglycinate, or take iron every other day.
 Pair it with Vitamin C, take it apart from calcium and coffee, and aim for a target Ferritin on follow-up labs.
 Some patients do better with a separate iron supplement and a low-iron prenatal.

 To know which prenatal brand to trust, look for an NSF or USP seal, a published Certificate of Analysis (CoA, the lab report on a specific batch), methylated forms of folate and B12, a real dose of iron, and added choline.
-Brands like Thorne, FullWell, Needed, and Pure Encapsulations often check these boxes, though we always tailor the choice to your labs.
+Brands like Thorne, FullWell, Needed, and Pure Encapsulations often check these boxes, though we always personalize the choice to your labs.

 If you are vegetarian or vegan, your prenatal plan needs extra attention to Vitamin B12, iron, omega-3 DHA from algae, choline, and zinc.
 These nutrients are harder to get from a plant-only diet during pregnancy.
 We track them closely on labs and adjust doses as you progress.